NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/troubleshooting.md

 ## Startup of Navigation stack takes long or isn't starting
 This is completly normal due to technical restrictions on the robot side.
 Long term this could get better with updates to the Turtlebot4 and Create3 platform.

 Until then, it could take sometimes 2-3 minutes.
-You can determine if the startup failed or some problem occured when it deviates significantly from this behaviour:
+You can determine if the startup failed or some problem occurred when it deviates significantly from this behavior:
 1. The localization (AMCL) and the navigation (Navigation) should be started.
 This should be visible.
 Also Rviz is launched for visualization
 2. After that the Turtlebot locates itself after some time.
 If it has itself located, then a cluster of green little arrows occur in Rviz
 3. After that, the costmaps comes online:
-   - It waites until all TF buffers received all the needed transformations.
+   - It waits until all TF buffers received all the needed transformations.
 During this process, the following could be seen in the logs:
    ```bash
    [controller_server-3] [INFO] [turtle1.local_costmap.local_costmap]: Timed out waiting for transform from base_link to odom to become available, tf error: Invalid frame ID "odom" passed to canTransform argument target_frame - frame does not exist
    ```